vuesence/vue-faq/docs/en/development/stores.md

 From a non-frontend developer's perspective, frontend stores are just objects / stateful services built on a `singleton` pattern.
 Calling them _"global stores"_ is at least illogical.

 It's likely that this happened historically.
 First there was one Vuex, it was one store and global.
 Then it had modules.
 Then Pinia modules became independent and spread all over the application.
-As a result, the application has a bunch of small local (by area of use) storages, each of which considers itself global, even if it is used by 2-3 components out of 1000 on the project, and even if this storage has 1% of steate and 99% of business and related logic.
+As a result, the application has a bunch of small local (by area of use) storages, each of which considers itself global, even if it is used by 2-3 components out of 1000 on the project, and even if this storage has 1% of state and 99% of business and related logic.

 In this respect, using composable functions for the same purpose (_an entity holding state and business logic that isn't bound to your Component tree_) - is much more logical.
 And they should be called useAuth or useAuthService instead of useAuthStore.